Tulonsae/Stars/README.md

 coords
 ------
-This directory contains information for various coordinates tables (hip1loc, hip2loc).
+This directory contains information for various coordinates tables (hip1loc, hip2loc, hipxloc).
 See its Info.md file for details.

 idmaps
 ------